MicrosoftDocs/visualstudio-docs/mac/index.md

 ## Welcome Screen

-When launched, Visual Studio for Mac displays a Welcome Screen, as illustrated below:
+When launched, Visual Studio for Mac displays a Welcome Screen, as shown:

 ![](media/image16.png "Visual Studio for Mac welcome screen")